leonlombard/rails_playbook/README.md

-# rails_playbook
+# Rails Playbook

-Playbook for developing software using Ruby and the Rails framework
+This is a playbook holding notes on developing software using Ruby and the Rails framework.

+## Rails Engines

+Researching...